EMERSE EMERSE Website Documentation Documentation

 field set filter

-For the CSN / Encounter ID field, I would just set the filter UI to be TEXTAREA which allows users to type in whatever IDs they have, and doesn’t store any IDs in the database, which would be wasteful since you don’t need autocomplete, and more IDs are always being added.
+For the CSN / Encounter ID field, we recommend setting the filter UI to be TEXTAREA which allows users to type or paste in whatever IDs they have, and doesn’t store any IDs in the database, which would be wasteful since you don’t need autocomplete, and more IDs are always being added.

-I would also go in and hit update on all the patient fields you know you have data with.
+Also in the admin app, hit update on all the patient fields for which you know you have data.
 They should have filters already set up on them by default, but you can change that if you wish.
 Hitting update will add counts to the values, and add new values from Solr if there are any.

 patient field zero count